-Please check back on this page regularly to make sure you have the most up to date information about our response to the pandemic and everything you need to keep yourself and others safe, and our lifesaving services running.
+Please check back on this page regularly to make sure you have the most up to date information about our response to the pandemic, and everything you need to keep yourself and others safe and our lifesaving services running.

-With the Delta variant currently spreading rapidly around a number of our communities, we need to remain vigilant this summer.
 Whether we're volunteering at an RNLI site or from home, we all have a responsibility to protect ourselves and each other from coronavirus, so we can keep our lifesaving services running and protect members of the public.

-Please watch the latest film update from RNLI Chief Executive Mark Dowie above and read this message from Lifesaving Operations Director John Payne.
 Our lifesaving service depends on you – so please take necessary precautions to protect yourself and others.

-- Latest governmental guidance
+- Latest Covid-19 guidance across our sites

 - Looking after yourself